Tenzro Testnet is live. Get testnet TNZO

 Abstract

-Tenzro Protocol is the complete decentralized ecosystem designed from first principles for the AI age—an era where autonomous agents and intelligent systems participate as first-class citizens alongside humans.
-Unlike traditional blockchains built for human-initiated financial transactions, Tenzro provides comprehensive infrastructure for a world where agents act autonomously on behalf of humans or independently with delegated authority.
+Tenzro is the operating system for the AI economy — not a blockchain that also does AI, but an AI-native economic system purpose-built for the agentic era, where agents are first-class economic actors.
+Unlike traditional blockchains built for human-initiated financial transactions, Tenzro provides comprehensive infrastructure for a world where agents act autonomously on behalf of humans or independently with delegated authority — owning assets, earning revenue, paying for services, and participating in governance.

 Every design principle is optimized for an era where autonomous agents and intelligent systems are first-class participants.
 Agents possess self-sovereign identities, auto-provisioned wallets with MPC-based key management, fine-grained delegation scopes, and native payment protocol support (MPP, x402, Tempo).
-The protocol's two-tier fee model aligns incentives: validators earn gas fees for securing the Ledger, while model and TEE providers earn service fees on the Network, with commissions flowing to treasury, stakers, and fee burning.
+The protocol's three-tier fee model aligns incentives across all participants: node operators receive 70–80% of service fees, the protocol takes a lean volume-adjusted commission (10–15%), and the remainder flows to staker rewards, deflationary burn, and the ecosystem treasury.

 The network is fully decentralized—anyone can install and run a node, stake TNZO to become a validator, or register as a service provider.
 With live testnet endpoints, comprehensive identity and payment implementations, and a clear path to mainnet, Tenzro Protocol represents a fundamental rethinking of blockchain infrastructure for the agentic economy.